marsman7/mqtt-heartbeat/README.md

 # MQTT-Heartbeat

+@todo #4 must be revised

-MQTT-Heartbeat is a Linux service that periodically sends a status message via MQTT.
+MQTT-Heartbeat is a Linux daemon that periodically sends status and telemetry messages via MQTT.

 ## Dependencys